joos81/ha-wazuh-agent-addon/README.md

 # HA Wazuh Agent Add-on

-Security logging and host visibility for Home Assistant using Wazuh.
+Security logging and host visibility for Home Assistant using **Wazuh**.

+This Home Assistant add-on runs a **Wazuh Agent** inside HA OS and forwards structured security-relevant events to a **Wazuh Manager**.

+Primary goal: **as native as possible** for any Home Assistant installation — no HA-side custom integrations required.

 ---